tylerkowalski/GPU-Encyclopedia/C++.md

   - Useful for multi-dimensional vectors!
 - ```std::unordered_map``` will default construct an element into the container if you try to compare against a value indexed by a key that is not in the unordered_map
 - ```std::max_element(ForwardIt first, ForwardIt last)``` provides an STL function to find the max in a given range.
 The return value is an iterator.
+- When calling ```std::sort```, if you are providing a custom comparator, it must be a **strict order**!
+Otherwise, the sorting algorithm may go into an infinite recursion

 ### Optimization
 - If you **don't** use a ```constexpr``` as an L-value, it **will** be optimized out, as will ```static constexpr```.
 However, they are not equivalent if used as an L-value: